parrt/cs601/projects/webmail.md

 |19| |5 | User is able to search all of their mail for keywords; use a simple linear walk of the data via the database or FOR loop (rather than a sophisticed search engine like Lucene).
 The user should be able to pick the field such as "from" or "subject" to search in. |
 |20| |5 | Sort foward/backward mail folder display by various fields/columns such as sender's email, subject, ... |

-Choose from *one* the following list of advanced features:
+Choose from up to 15 points from the following list of advanced features:

 | # | Points | Feature |
 |---|--------|--------|